iCloud: Change iCloud feature settings

 Some features aren’t available on your Windows computer, or are listed differently, depending on whether your computer has Microsoft Outlook 2007 or later installed.

 Outlook installed: You use iCloud Mail, Contacts, Calendars, and Tasks in Outlook.
 Note that iCloud reminders are called tasks in Outlook.
 If you turn off Mail, Contacts, Calendars, and Tasks, the iCloud information remains available in Microsoft Outlook, but it isn’t kept in sync with iCloud.

 Outlook not installed: You can use iCloud Mail, Contacts, Calendars, and Reminders in your web browser on iCloud.com.

 If you select Bookmarks, and your computer has Google Chrome or Mozilla Firefox installed, you can click Options to select the Windows browsers whose bookmarks you want to keep up to date with bookmarks in Safari on your iOS devices and Mac computers set up for iCloud Safari.
-For information about browsers supported by iCloud for Windows 4.0 or later, see the Apple Support article System requirements for iCloud.
+For information about browsers supported by iCloud for Windows, see the Apple Support article System requirements for iCloud.

 Turn off iCloud completely

 Depending on whether you want to stop using iCloud on all or only some devices, do one or more of the following: